zinzloun/Agile-Threat-Model/README.md

 - Security Reviews for Integrations: Treat every API integration or background process as a potential threat surface, and run separate threat modeling sessions when needed.

 ## Conclusion
 Here I presented a non-structured approach to threat modeling in an Agile context.
 Every organization should shape this framework based on their specific needs.
 I can say that the process to implement it could be challenge and that at the moment is really in a beta version for me as well, but for sure it's a great fun!
-I'd say that the gamification here it's the key point.
+Gamification can really help.

 <b>Remember: the journey is the destination</b> :)